mne-tools/mne-python/doc/install/contributing.rst

 Lastly, make sure that your name is included in the list of authors in :file:`doc/changes/names.inc`, otherwise the documentation build will fail.
-To add an author name, simply append a line with the following pattern (note how the syntax is different from that used in the changelog):
+To add an author name, append a line with the following pattern (note how the syntax is different from that used in the changelog):

 .. code-block:: rst